The Role of Senior Citizens Throughout History

 Neither of these eras proved to be the “golden age of aging” and there was often an antagonist approach toward the aged.
 Old age was often depicted as a cruel or weak stage of life.
-They could be “respected or despised, honored or put to death” according to circumstance.
+They could be “respected or despised, honored or put to death” depending on the circumstances.

-However, some of the 16th-century Utopians, like Thomas More and Antonio de Guevara, started to envision a world where old people could choose between living in decrepitude or choose to die with dignity.
-At this point, living more than 65 years old was a very rare achievement.
+However, some of the 16th-century Utopians, like Thomas More and Antonio de Guevara, started to envision a world where old people could choose between living in decrepitude or dying with dignity.
+At this point, living more than 65 years was a very rare achievement.

 Eastern thought: Confucianism

-In Eastern thought, and with the influence of Confucianism, we see a more collectivistic approach; where the value on family, the elderly and traditional age hierarchies, may seem more important.
+In Eastern thought, and with the influence of Confucianism, we see a more collectivistic approach where more value was given to family, the elderly and traditional age hierarchies.

 Mediterranean and Latin culture

 This is another culture that reveres elders as people of importance. the oldest generation often is relied on to assist with caring for the youngest, while the breadwinners labor outside the home.
-As such, older people remained thoroughly integrated well into the latter stages of life.
+As such, older people remained thoroughly integrated, well into the later stages of life.

 As a result, in 2011, the United Nations proposed a human rights convention that would specifically protect older persons.
 The fact is that many family dynamics have changed dramatically, with more grandparents than children.

-As Laura Carstensen puts it, “that pyramid that has always represented the distribution of age in the population, with many young one at the bottom, with a tiny pick of older people who made it and survived to old age, has been reshaped into a rectangle.”
+As Laura Carstensen puts it, “that pyramid that has always represented the distribution of age in the population, with many young ones at the bottom, winnowed to a tiny peak of older people who make it and survive to old age, has been reshaped into a rectangle.”

 Credit: Laura Carstensen Ted’s lecture at TED’s Talk: